jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ## Question 6: Best Shot

-After using a logistic regression model and a XGBoost model, we decided to try some other algorithms to find the best model for our task of binary classification with our collected dataset.
+After using a logistic regression and XGBoost model, we decided to try other algorithms to find the best model for our task of binary classification with our collected dataset.
 We have made many experiences in this milestone.
 They are available through out the experiment tracking of the entire milestone.
 We decided to try k-Nearest Neighbors, Random Forest and a feed-forward neural network.